wks/mvn-doc-server/README.md

 where %{user.home} will be replaced by the user's home directory.

-You may set the `-r` or `--user-repos` command-line option to add additional repositories.
+You may set the `-e` or `--user-repos-extra` command-line option to add additional repositories.
 Separate the repositories with colons.

-`java -jar mvn-doc-server_xxxxxx.jar -r /a/b/c:/d/e/f`
+`java -jar mvn-doc-server_xxxxxx.jar -e /a/b/c:/d/e/f`

 Then `/a/b/c` and `/d/e/f` will be pre-pended before the two default repository paths.
 You man also use the %{...} pattern for Java system properties.

-You may also set the `-e` or `--user-repos-extra` command-line option.
+You may also set the `-r` or `--user-repos` command-line option.
 In this case, the default repository paths will not be used.

 ## Copyright